-In the future of work, organisational learning requires learning rather than being learned.
+As we move further into unprecedented times, organisational learning actually requires learning rather than being learned.
+As above, so below.
+As within, so without.
 When we look to living systems we can see that, in order for an organism to survive, its rate of learning must be equal to or greater than the rate of change in its environment.
 The purpose of an organisational learning cycle is the continuous transformation of the organisation.
 The learning processes that are useful in furthering continuous transformation are considerably different from those needed to create a specific change.
 Organisational learning leads to the continuous transformation of an enterprise and its environment.
 Crucially, learning creates equals, not subordinates.
-In this way, work is increasingly conceived as a team effort, and everyone involved shares accountability.
+In this way, work is increasingly conceived as a team effort and everyone involved shares accountability.

 As society’s old outdated hierarchical systems crumble, formerly self-evident business truths are being cast aside.
 The sacred goal of maximising shareholder value is now “the dumbest idea in the world”.
 The search for the holy grail of “sustainable competitive advantage” is now recognised as futile.
 The “essence of strategy” seen as “coping with competitors” is obsolete.
 The uni-directional value chain – the very core of 20th Century management thinking – is now a problem, not a solution.
 Supposed distinctions between leaders and managers have collapsed.
 To top it off, a slew of recent management books suggest that today’s organisations represent a failure so deep and pervasive that there are hardly words to describe it.
 A veritable learning revolution is underway.